blinkhealth/go-config-yourself/README.md

 gcy get CONFIG_FILE KEYPATH
 ```

 Outputs the plain-text value for `KEYPATH` in `CONFIG_FILE`.
-If the queried value is a dictionary, it will be encoded as JSON, with all of the encrypted values within decrypted
+If the queried value is a dictionary, it will be encoded as JSON, with all of the encrypted values within decrypted.

 `KEYPATH` refers to a dot-delimited path to values, see `gcy help keypath` for examples.
 If a given `KEYPATH` is not found in `CONFIG_FILE`, `gcy get` will fail with exit code 2.